achaltaki/LinkList-Visualization/README.md

   Supported dynamic visual representation of linked list creation, insertion, deletion, and traversal.
   Included step-by-step animations to demonstrate pointer movements and node operations.
  Provided user-friendly controls for customizing node values and list configurations.
- Technologies Used: Implemented using\textbf{ JavaScript, HTML, and CSS}.
+ Technologies Used: Implemented using  JavaScript, HTML, and CSS.